 - a.
-Preliminary Annual Return submissions due by 1 August 2022: - Completed 2021-22 financial statements as prepared for audit; - Updates to Prime Data Return (including State Revenue Agency data where applicable), for any changes since the 18 July 2022 - Supplementary Return in Prime (see Section 2.3.iv below),
+Preliminary Annual Return submissions due by 1 August 2023: - Completed 2022-23 financial statements as prepared for audit - Updates to Prime Data Return (including State Revenue Agency data where applicable), for any changes since the 18 July 2023 - Supplementary Return in Prime (see Section 2.3.v below for further detail) - Preliminary Annual Return Checklist (Appendix C(i)) - Details of the correction of material prior period errors - Updates to Emerging Issues (Appendix D) - Details of the resolution of the Emerging Issues communicated to Treasury in the Return on Emerging Issues in 27 April 2023 and 19 June 2023; and Information on any other Emerging v.
+Supplementary Return

-- Preliminary Annual Return Checklist (Appendix C(i)) - Details of the correction of material prior period errors - Updates to Emerging Issues (Appendix D) - Details of the resolution of the Emerging Issues communicated to Treasury in the Return on Emerging Issues in 27 April 2022 and 20 June 2022; and Information on any other Emerging Issues identified subsequent to the submission of the Returns on Emerging Issues and the details of the resolution of these issues - Any Accounting Issues Resolution Papers (Appendix E) - b.
-Preliminary Annual Return submissions due by 17 August 2022: - Financial Statement Variance Analysis (Appendix M(i)) - Revisions to Preliminary Annual Returns (Appendix B).
+Issues identified subsequent to the submission of the Returns on Emerging Issues and the details of the resolution of these issues

+- Any Accounting Issues Resolution Papers (Appendix E) - b.
+Preliminary Annual Return submissions due by 17 August 2023: - Financial Statement Variance Analysis (Appendix M) - Revisions to Preliminary Annual Returns (the Prime module "Update to the Preliminary Annual Return" to replace former Appendix B form)